arnelpocsedio/GettingandCleaningData/CodeBook.md

 &nbsp;

 # The Tidy Data
 The final data in run_analysis.R is named "UCIData_summary" which was written into file as __TidyData.txt__.
 The R object UCIDataSummary is a dataframe with 180 rows and 68 columns.
 The first to columns are the subject identifier and their activities respectively.
 The remaining columns are mean or standard deviation of different measurements.
-The 180 rows refers to the different combination of 30 subject and six activities.You can try reading the tidy data using the code  below.
+The 180 rows refers to the different combination of 30 subject and six activities.You can try reading the tidy data using the code  below (after you run run_analysis.R).

 ```
 data1 = read.table("TidyData.txt", header=TRUE, check.names=FALSE)